 Cream Ragdolls have silky coats and plushy tails.
 They are long haired cats, so grooming is a must if you want to avoid shedding or hairballs.

 It is also a good idea to pay attention to their nails and trim them before they grow too long.
-If you don’t scratches on your skin or your furry friends scratching on your furniture, then it’s best to trim them at at least every 2 weeks.
+If you don’t there could be scratches on your skin or your Ragdoll may start scratching your furniture.
+Therefore, it’s best to trim their nails at least every 2 weeks.